siegeon/magic.lambda.crypto/README.md

 wrong character, such as _"82mn"_ as the first parts, instead of _"82mm"_, the checksum will not validate, and the computer can discard the input, assuming the entire input is invalid.

-This has a lot of nice advantages, such as being able to easily transmit complex checksums, to for instance validate a public RSA key, etc - Allowing you to for instance have your public key's fingerprint on your business card, with a URL to download the key, allowing the user to validate the fingerprint of your public key, before he starts using it.
-If the user only checks for instance the last two entities, which for the above would be _"8v96.6905"_, then if these parts are correct, this implies that it's a 1 in 16 billion chance of that the key as a whole is the correct key.
+This has a lot of advantages, such as being able to easily communicate hash values, to for instance validate a public RSA key, etc - Allowing you to for instance have your public key's fingerprint on your business card, with a URL to download the key, allowing the user to validate the fingerprint of your public key, before he starts using it.
+If the user only checks for instance the last two entities, which for the above would be _"8v96.6905"_, then if these parts are correct, this implies that it's a 1 in 16.8 billion chance of that the key as a whole is the correct key.
+Implying somebody wanting to pre-compute all possible values for a _"main in the middle keypair"_, allowing him to act as an adversary, picking up the communication, has to precompute 16.8 billion keypairs to simply have them validate towards the last 8 digits of your fingerprint.
+This problem grows exponentially by the power of 36 for each additional character the user checks.

 This prohibits among other things _"man in the middle"_ attacks, assuming the user has access to the fingerprint, or at the very least *parts* of the fingerprint, allowing him to validate